CHAPTER 4:

 It is easy to forget that prior to the arrival of the railways, Brighton’s main employment had been mainly in fishing or agricultural.
 To meet the needs of industrial workers, a Mechanics Institute was set up on 23rd October 1848.
 This was during a period of social unrest across the channel, but here, The Brighton Herald documented, a visitor to the town would see ‘in all probability 1000 working men with high and stern determination, in high contrast with the physical revolutions of continental society’.

-At first the housing for the ‘thriving and industrious population was far from satisfactory.
+At first the housing for the ‘thriving and industrious population' was far from satisfactory.
 There were problems with ventilation and drainage in the thickly clustered dwellings, and in the same year that the Mechanics’ Institute was founded, a certain Dr. Kebble wrote that ‘noone accustomed to the fresh air can walk through the streets of Industrial Brighton without being most thoroughly nauseated by the smells’.
 These problems receded from around 1870 onwards with improvements in water supplies and sewage disposal, along with demolition of many of the old buildings that had precipitated the cause.

 The Brighton Works, as a centre of locomotive building, were the creation of Mr. John Chester Craven, a figure who seems to have been cast in the very sternest Victorian mould.
 When he joined the LBSCR in 1847 as Locomotive Superintendent, he had already amassed an impressive portfolio of previous projects.
 It was Mr. Craven who had overseen the moving of the Eastern Counties Railway’s engineering works from Romford to Stratford.